rakshithsgowda/MERN-JOB-STALL/readme.md

 ## Include **JWT** into the schema propertiess of the user

 ## Add all the concurrency and proxy so that we can restart the cient and server within the same place.

+## After completing the USER registeration and login genneral functionality of website protection is complete

+### we will proceed to create a protected route so that landing page and user account page are separated.